JLR warns of lower Q2 volumes, downgrades outlook due to chip shortage

 Mitul Shah, head of research at Reliance Securities, said: “The profit warning and semiconductor shortage in both the quarters and indication of negative operating margins for 1HFY22 disappointed investors as the street was expecting remarkable improvements in 2QFY22.”

-An improving demand situation globally would help in 2HFY22 and FY23, supported by a healthy order book of over 100,000 units.
+An improving demand situation globally would help companies in 2HFY22 and FY23, supported by a healthy order book of over 100,000 units.
 Moreover, a focus on the cash flow, tight control on capex spending, increasing contribution of high-margin products and debt reduction target augur well for the company.
 “Therefore, we remain positive on Tata Motors with our Buy rating.
 Recent price correction provides an opportunity for investors,” Shah said.

 JLR expects the pain inflicted from the shortage to continue till the end of the September quarter and anticipates things to start improving only in the second half of the financial year.